We are proud to be a National Title 1 Distinguished School!!!!!!!!

 Upcoming Events of Note for PTA & Community Council members:

 Help is always needed in the Library, for Spanish translation of fliers and newsletters, for creating and copying invitations and fliers for events, the Great Artist Program and if you have any connections to local businesses that would be willing to donate to the Provost PTA.
 Check the PTA bulletin board across from the office for who to contact to help and sign up if you are willing to help whenever it is needed.

 Provost students are showing how much good character they have!

 A different "Character Counts" theme is chosen each month as we recognize students from every class for having a character trait that is helpful in achieving success both academically and in the real world.

-The last Character Counts assembly was October 4th.
-The theme for October's Character Counts was "Diligent".
+The last Character Counts assembly was January 24th.
+January's Character Counts theme was "Unselfish".
 Students were recognized in the assembly and recieved a certificate and vouchers from local businesses.

 Be sure to check out the display of our Character Counts students up on the wall across from the office from month to month throughout the school year!

 Every student at Provost can show us how much 'Character Counts!'